- 1 5 Components of a City Road

 5. Median or Central Reserve or Traffic Separator

-A median or central reserve is the longitudinal space separating the dual carriageway it is also known as traffic separator.
+A median or central reserve is the longitudinal space separating the dual carriageway it is also known as a traffic separator.

 As per I.R.C recommendation, the minimum desirable width of the median is 5 m for the rural highway which may be reduced up to 3 m where the land is restricted.